Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 This setup enables full offline testing without relying on a hosted VPS.

 :::info Tested Environment
-Ubuntu 24.04 LTS using either Docker (docker-compose) or Podman (with manually installed podman-compose)*.
+This compatibility note applies to the **backend stack**, tested on Ubuntu 24.04 LTS (x86_64) using Docker (`docker-compose`) or Podman (with manually installed `podman-compose`*).
-Compatibility with older distributions or alternative OSes is untested and not officially supported.
+The stack is expected to work on other recent Linux distributions, but this has not been officially verified.

+Known issue: May fail on Apple Silicon (M1/M2/M3/M4) due to current SIMD usage and QEMU/Rosetta limitations.

+The **frontend** (e.g., Android emulator or physical device) can run on any OS supported by Android Studio.

 *Compose tools are required to manage service startup dependencies (e.g., health checks).
 :::

 ## 1. Prerequisites